everythingBlackkk/SiteEye/README.md

 # Site Eye
 WARN!! # The tool is under development and you will need an email to send from it.
-This is the version for it and it is being developed Thanks :)
+This is the version for it and it is being developed Thanks.
 Site Eye is a tool designed to monitor changes in a web page's content by taking screenshots at regular intervals and comparing them to detect any differences.
 This tool can be useful for tracking updates or modifications on a website over time.

 ## Features